jupyterhub/mybinder.org-user-guide/doc/introduction.rst

-Welcome to the binder documentation
+Welcome to the Binder documentation
 ===================================

 What can I do with Binder?